nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 This application can be found under :file:`applications/asset_tracker` in the |NCS| folder structure.

 The application is built as a non-secure firmware image for the nrf9160_pca10090ns board.
-It can be programmed independently from the secure boot firmware.
+It can be programmed independently from the Secure Partition Manager firmware.

 See :ref:`gs_programming` for information about how to build and program the application.
 The Kconfig file of the application contains options to configure the application.